 The game is based on a B-movie about the character of Elvira.
 Cassandra Peterson created the character of Elvira - a crypt keeper who entertains her guests with scary stories.

-The story: On the demise of Uncle Elmo, Elvira inherited Castle Killbragant.
-But it's full of monsters!
+On the demise of Uncle Elmo, Elvira inherited Castle Killbragant.
+However, the castle is full of monsters.
 When she visited the castle she was imprisoned by the various creatures returning from the underworld.
-You, an amateur ghoul-buster, has to help Elvira escape.
-You must find six keys to open the chest an dispose of the creatures you encounter on your travels.
-In doing so, you explore her enormous castle.
-There are towers, dungeons, catacombs and gardens.
-All locations connected by doors and pathways.
+The player, an amateur ghoul-buster, has to help Elvira escape.
+Players must find six keys to open the chest an dispose of the creatures that are encountered.
+In doing so, players explore her enormous castle.
+There are towers, dungeons, catacombs and gardens; all locations connected by doors and pathways.

-Moving around is easy.
-Click on any part of the picture you wish to move to, or click on one of the highlighted direction arrows.
-The latter moves you forward, up or down, and in the direction you are facing, whilst the left, right and back arrows change that direction, and redisplay your perspective from it.
+To move around, players click on any part of the screen or click on one of the highlighted direction arrows.
+The latter moves the player forward, up, or down in the direction they are facing; the left, right, and back arrows change that direction, and redisplay the perspective from it.

-Armed guards will attack you, as well as monsters.
-When attacked the game switches into combat mode.
-Fights are seen from a third person view and you have only two options namely trust and parry, you have to actually time both of them and not go all crazy pressing buttons.
+Armed guards will attack the player as well as monsters.
+When attacked, the game switches into combat mode.
+Fights are seen from a third person view; in combat mode, players only have two options - trust and parry.